 The degree of support offered by Early Years Specialists will depend on the needs of the child and the pre-school provider.
 In some cases, this may involve developing an Individual Access and Inclusion Plan for the child within their pre-school setting, in conjunction with the parent and the pre-school provider.
 It may also involve liaising with HSE health and social care professionals to obtain their input and expertise.

 Your pre-school provider will have contact details for the Early Years Specialist Service and will contact them.

 Under level 5, a national scheme is available to provide specialised equipment, appliances or capital grants towards minor building alterations, where these are necessary to support access and to facilitate a child’s participation in pre-school.
 Applications for this scheme should be made by a pre-school provider, in partnership with a parent.
 In all cases, a short report from a “designated professional” is required confirming that the specialised equipment or minor building alterations are necessary.
 Once an application for equipment is approved, this will be sourced by Pobal and delivered directly to the child’s pre-school setting.
 Training in the use of the equipment will also be provided.
 Where an application for minor building alterations is approved, a capital grant towards the cost of these alterations will be made available to the pre-school provider.

-Further information on application requirements, on the different categories of “designated professional” who can complete reports and on the lists of minor alterations and equipment which may be funded under the scheme can be found in the AIM policy document and in the Pobal application and guidance documents, all of which can be accessed at the following link [Key Documents and Resources].
+Information on the different categories of “designated professional” who can complete reports and on the lists of minor alterations and equipment which may be funded under the scheme can be found in the AIM policy document and in the Pobal application and guidance documents, at the following link [Key Documents and Resources].